Brookesmith, Texas

 Brookesmith is an unincorporated community in Brown County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 61 in 2000.
 It is located within the Brownwood, Texas micropolitan area.

 History

-Brookesmith was named in honor of local banker Brooke Smith in 1902.
-A post office was established there that next year.
-Besides Smith, other early settlers of the community included David Smith and Aaron Lee.
-There were three cotton gins and other businesses in the community until cotton farming ended in the 1950s.
-The post office continued to operate into the 1980s, alongside a store and a gas station.
-Its population was recorded as 61 from 1980 through 2000.
-Smith Cemetery is shown on maps of the community today.
+Brookesmith takes its name from a local banker, Brooke Smith.
+It had a post office from 1903 through at least the 1980s, and a population of 61 in the years 1980, 1990, and 2000.
+It also has a cemetery, Smith Cemetery.

 Geography

-Brookesmith is located 2 miles off U.S. Highway 377 and Farm to Market Road 586, 19 mi south of Brownwood and 39 mi west of Goldthwaite between Clear Creek and Spring Branch in southwestern Brown County.
+Brookesmith is located two miles off U.S. Highway 377 and Farm to Market Road 586, 19 mi south of Brownwood and 39 mi west of Goldthwaite between Clear Creek and Spring Branch in southwestern Brown County.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Brookesmith has a humid subtropical climate, abbreviated "Cfa" on climate maps.